Thavarshan/secret-loader/README.md

    ```

 3. **Ensure AWS CLI is installed and configured**:

-   If you don't have the AWS CLI installed, you can install it by following the [AWS CLI installation guide](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).
+   If you don't have the AWS CLI installed, you can follow the [AWS CLI installation guide](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).

-   Then configure your AWS credentials:
+   Then, configure your AWS credentials:

    ```bash
    aws configure